arblane/first-plus-Firebot-Setup/README.md

 + Bonus Awards for each tier
     + Custom counters control the bonus amount award.
 + You can disable the second and third commands and retain all the functionality of the first command.
++ Customize/disable the sound effect for claiming a place

 ## Other information
 + User history stored via MetaData